-The 11th November is an important, and busy, date in the Woodbrook Vale School Calendar, I am delighted to announce that The Rt Hon Nicky Morgan is supporting the school in launching the new Woodbrook Vale Personal Development Initiative, with the intention of radically evolving how Personal Development is delivered in the curriculum.
-The primary objective being that our students will gain a deeper understanding of the importance of how we choose to behave, the decisions we choose to make and how we fit into the world around us.
+The Futures Award aims to make a radical change to how Personal Development is delivered.
+The project has the primary objective of giving our students a deeper understanding of how we choose to behave, the decisions we choose to make and how we fit into the world around us.

 Character education is not a lesson on the national curriculum.
 However, we want to ensure that we are supporting parents to produce well informed, considered and emotionally intelligent young people, enabling them to prepare fully for adulthood.
 It is, therefore, absolutely essential to further character development criteria into Woodbrook Vale School life, if we are to play a role in supporting our students to be good, considered and well informed young adults when leaving at 16.

 From Year 7 through to Year 9, students are tasked to complete activities in seven key areas of focus: Resilience, Community, Leadership, Initiative Communication, Health, Careers.
 They submit work to an in-house developed <web app> where they can gather evidence throughout the year to demonstrate how they have exhibited each of these skills.
 Progress will be awarded with a bronze, silver and gold Futures Award Badges that students can proudly display on their blazers.
 Keep an eye on our Twitter page @woodbrookvale and our weekly newsletter to see the amazing things our students have been up to.